mozilla/fx-private-relay/docs/dependency-updates.md

 ### boto3

-This library is generated from the API definition files for Amazon Web Services, and has an update almost every week.
+This is the interface library for Amazon Web Services (AWS).
+This library is generated from the API definition files, and has multiple patch updates most weeks.
 A successful CI test run means the upgrade is OK.

-See the upgrade notes for a taste of the changes AWS developers are making.
+See the upgrade notes for a taste of the changes AWS developers are making to the services we use.
+We use clients for the following services in code:

+- S3 - Simple Storage Service
+- SES - Simple Email Service
+- SQS - Simple Queue Service

+We use these additional AWS services in the Relay system:

+- CloudFront - Content delivery network
+- IAM - Identity and Access Management
+- KMS - Key Management Service
+- Route53 - Domain Name Service
+- SNS - Simple Notification Service

 ### django